galnnt/league-match-time-analysis/README.md

 Our p-value is: 0.159

+Since this is more than our threshold of
+$\alpha = 0.05$
-Since this is more than the normal threshold of 0.05, we fail to reject the null, meaning that it seems like game lengths having or not having K'Sante are about the same.
+, we fail to reject the null, meaning that it seems like game lengths having or not having K'Sante are about the same.

 ## Step 5: Framing a Prediction Problem